Browsed by

 Astrology creates the impression that life is fatalistic, or pre-determined, and manipulates people to believe in false predictions.
 The Bible mentions astrology and astrologers in an unfavorable light. read more

-WHY IS HOSEA’S USE OF GENESIS THROUGH JUDGES SIGNIFICANT?
+HOSEA’S USE OF GENESIS THROUGH JUDGES

-WHY IS HOSEA’S USE OF GENESIS THROUGH JUDGES SIGNIFICANT?
+HOSEA’S USE OF GENESIS THROUGH JUDGES

 “The word of the LORD that came to Hosea son of Beeri during the reigns of Uzziah, Jotham, Ahaz and Hezekiah, kings of Judah, and during the reign of Jeroboam son of Jehoash king of Israel”—Hosea 1:1 NIV